How To Visit Seven Magic Mountains Near Las Vegas

 All 7 of the Seven Magic Mountains in a line

-If you take I-15, you will need to exit onto Las Vegas Blvd either at Speed Vegas or at the Chevron garage near Jean and Goodsprings.
+If you take I-15 from Vegas, you’ll need to exit onto Las Vegas Blvd either at Speed Vegas or at the Chevron garage near Jean and Goodsprings.
+Whereas if you’re driving from the opposite side (ie. from Los Angeles), you’ll naturally pass by the installation on your way into Vegas, so you should take the slip road at the Chevron garage.

-Yes, you can take an Uber from Las Vegas to Seven Magic Mountains but getting back to Las Vegas could be an issue.
-You should make sure the driver is willing to wait for you at the exhibit and take you back to Vegas afterwards.
+You can take an Uber from Las Vegas to Seven Magic Mountains but getting back to Vegas could be an issue.
+We recommend you make sure the driver is willing to wait for you at the exhibit before taking you back to the Strip afterwards.

 Parking lot on gravel with cars and ATV's filling the spaces